camunda/camunda-platform-get-started/README.md

 Find the finished form at [process/enter-email-message.form](process/enter-email-message.form)

-Configure the user task to use the form.
+If you already uploaded the aforementioned BPMN file, this contains the form and process model and requires no additional form configuration.

-To do this, copy the JSON content of the form into the **Form JSON configuration** field under the **Form** tab in the Modeler properties panel.
+If you did not previously upload the BPMN file, copy the JSON content of the form into the **Form JSON configuration** field under the **Form** tab in the Modeler properties panel.

 ![Configure user task form](images/user-task-form.png)